 Learning Mentor Support

-Miss Halfpenny is our Pastoral Support Manager and oversees the work of the Learning Mentors.
+Miss Halfpenny is our Pastoral Support Manager and Designated Safeguarding Lead for the school.
+She also oversees the work of the Learning Mentors.
 She works with the learning mentors to ensure that any of our families that need support, can get it.
 Please speak to any of the mentors or Kate if you would like support for your family or with parenting.

 Gingerbread: We provide advice and practical support for single parents.
 Expert advisers answer our helpline, this website is packed full of useful information and we offer training too.
 We also campaign to improve the lives of all single parent families.
 And because we’re a national charity, it’s all free.

 Kidscape is committed to keeping children safe from abuse.
 Kidscape is the first charity in the UK established specifically to prevent bullying and child sexual abuse.
 Kidscape believes that protecting children from harm is key.

 Foodbank: Today people across the UK will struggle to feed themselves and their families.
 Redundancy, illness, benefit delay, domestic violence, debt, family breakdown and paying for the additional costs of heating during winter are just some of the reasons why people go hungry.
 Please do not feel embarrassed by this, contact Kate at school who can both distribute foodbank vouchers.Change Grow Live CGL: We understand that substance misuse affects not just the individual, but the whole family.
 The impact upon the parents/carers and family of an individual’s substance misuse problems can also be significant.
 At CGL, we strive for a family focussed approach.
 Either at assessment or during treatment an individual client may find it useful to be accompanied by a family member either for support or in order for the worker to discuss their treatment with a family member.